rootkunu247/Get-instagram-users-info---Any-instagram-account/README.md

 # About this tool
 This tool works prefect on termux without any ERRORS
-* if you found any ERRORS open issues or contact me.
+* If you found any ERRORS open issues or contact me.
+* Was developed using python3

 ```
    Telegram : @Ghost7_Kada